MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/audience-ads.md

 ### <a name="imageadextensions-bulkservice"></a>Image Ad Extensions with the Bulk Service
 The [Bulk Service](../bulk-service/bulk-service-reference.md) service create, update, and delete operations can be completed using Bulk upload.
 You can use Bulk download to read back your data.
 For more information see [Bulk File Schema](../bulk-service/bulk-file-schema.md) and [Bulk Download and Upload](bulk-download-upload.md).

-These are the Bing Ads entities with properties for managing Audience ads that can be accessed using the [Bulk Service](../bulk-service/bulk-service-reference.md).
+These are the Bing Ads API entities with properties for managing Audience ads that can be accessed using the [Bulk Service](../bulk-service/bulk-service-reference.md).
 Use the *Bid Adjustment* column of the following records to get and set the Audience Ads bid adjustment.

 - [Campaign](../bulk-service/campaign.md)
 - [Ad Group](../bulk-service/ad-group.md)